The South coast of Lombok

 Since the building of the new airport begun there are also a new roads being build so traveling to the kuta area is better then before.

-Going to Kuta is a 1 hour drive from Selaparang airport in Mataram and from Lembar harbour (see 7 gili's SW ).
+Going to Kuta is a 30 min. drive from the airport and 1 hour from Lembar harbour,

-During the dry season (May-October) the trade winds blow from the Southeast and from the Southwest during the raining season (November-April).
-The water temperature in Southeast Lombok are between 25-26°C which is quite cold, and can drop in a thermo-cline.
+During the dry season - May to October - the trade winds blow from the south-east and from the south-west during the raining season

-Therefore this is the place to be for the bigger marine life like Tuna, White and Black tip reef Sharks, Barracuda, Eagle Rays and schooling Hammerhead Sharks.
+Therefore this is the place to be for the bigger marine life like Tuna, White and Black-tip reef sharks, Barracuda, Eagle rays and

-This is for the experienced diver who is used to strong surge, up and down currents and negative buoyancy water entries.
+This is for the experienced diver, preferably rescue diver level, who is used to strong surge, up and down currents and negative buoyancy water entries.
+Depending on conditions, the dive company asks for at least 100 dives.

 Here you have dive sites for all level divers.